Frequently asked questions

 What amount counts towards the concessional contribution cap?

-The only amount that counts towards the concessional contribution cap is the productivity contributions.
-Productivity is generally 3% of the member’s super salary.
+The productivity contributions are generally 3% of the member’s super salary.
 The exact amount can be found on the transaction summary in the member statement.

 What amount counts towards the non-concessional cap?